Roofing contractors in

 Do I need a license to do roofing work in Sanford, ME?

-What permits are required for roof replacement in Sanford?
+What permits do I need for roofing work in Sanford?

-When is the best time to schedule roofing work in Sanford?
+When is the best time to schedule roofing work in Maine?

 What insurance do roofing contractors need in Maine?